KimikaTeorikoa/python-notes-tccm/contents/packaging.md

 Although it can be empty, the `__init__.py` file is essential for Python to recognize the directory as a package.
 It can also be used to import specific modules from the package.

-Each module in the package can contain any Python code, such as functions, classes, and variables.
+Each module can contain any type of Python code, such as functions, classes, and variables.
 For example, the following `__init__.py` file would import the `module1` and `module2` modules from the `my_package` package:
 ```python